filasik/enderlink/README.md

 - **API Integration:**
   Webhook and API endpoints for external integrations.

+- **PWA:**
+  Progressive Web App support for offline access and mobile-friendly experience.

+- **Community Engagement:**
+  Forums, announcements, and event management.

+- **Customizable Themes:**
+  Choose from various themes or create your own for a personalized look.

 - **Advanced Analytics:**
   Player statistics, server performance charts, and activity logs.